-By timothy from Slashdot's not-much-to-go-on department
+By timothy from Slashdot's it-looks-like-you're-writing-a-letter department

-By timothy from Slashdot's best-entertainment-in-the-world department
+By timothy from Slashdot's hey-man-you're-s'posed-to-join-the-nsa-first department

 An anonymous reader writes It looks like Lenovo has been installing adware onto new consumer computers from the company that activates when taken out of the box for the first time.
 The adware, named Superfish, is reportedly installed on a number of Lenovo's consumer laptops out of the box.
 The software injects third-party ads on Google searches and websites without the user's permission.